Skip to main content

 Setup

-The Kotest test framework is supported on JVM, Javascript and Native.
-To enable Kotest for multiple platforms, combine the steps for the individual platforms as detailed in the following tabs.
+The Kotest test framework is supported on JVM, Javascript, Native and Wasm.
+To enable Kotest for multiple platforms, follow the steps for the platform you are targeting as detailed in the following tabs.

 caution